akleemans/cp-logic/README.md

 ### Resolution

-For checking which clauses belong to a formula, you can enter
+As seen,

     clause_set(A)

-to get all clauses corresponding to the formula A.
+will return all clauses corresponding to the formula A.
 You can also apply resolution directly:

     resolution(A)

 The program will then, according to the rules of resolution, try to generate the empty set.
+The first 10 clauses will be shown.
+The program will report

-The sets will be shown, and also if the empty set could be found (which means the formula is not satisfiable) or not (formula satisfiable).
+wether the empty clause was found (which means that the formula is not satisfiable) or not (which means that the formula is satisfiable).

 ### Deduction chains

-For building up series of deduction chains, short dchains, you can use the command
+For building up series of deduction chains (dchains for short), you can use the command

     dchains(A, B, C, ...)